MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/architectures/reference-architecture-data-mesh.md

 # A financial institution scenario for data mesh

 This reference architecture is for customers that want to use cloud-scale analytics for scalability and *data mesh* architectures.
-It demonstrates a more complex scenario, with multiple landing zones, data integrations, and data products.
+It demonstrates a complex scenario with landing zones, data integrations, and data products.

 ## Customer profile

 A fictitious enterprise, Woodgrove Bank, is a large financial services company with a world-wide footprint.
-On-premises and cloud deployment systems house Woodgrove Bank's data.
+Woodgrove Bank's data is housed in on-premises and cloud deployment systems.
 Within the Woodgrove Bank architecture, there are several data warehouse systems for consolidated marketing and integrated reporting.
 This architecture includes several data lakes for ad hoc analytics and data discovery.
-Many Woodgrove Bank applications are interconnected via application integration patterns, which are mostly API-based or event-based.
+Woodgrove Bank applications are interconnected via application integration patterns, which are mostly API-based or event-based.

 ## The current situation

-Woodgrove Bank finds it challenging to distribute data toward different locations because of the complexity of data warehousing.
+It’s challenging for Woodgrove Bank to distribute data to different locations because of the complexity of data warehousing.
 Integrating new data is time consuming, and it's tempting to duplicate data.
-Woodgrove Bank also finds it difficult to oversee the end-to-end data landscape because of point-to-point connectivity.
+Woodgrove Bank finds it difficult to oversee the end-to-end data landscape because of point-to-point connectivity.
 The bank underestimated the demand for intensive data consumption.
 New use cases are introduced quickly, one after another.
 Data governance, such as data ownership and quality, and costs are hard to control.
 Keeping current with regulations is difficult because Woodgrove Bank doesn't know exactly where its data resides.

 ## Architecture solution: Data mesh

 Over the past several years, organizations have recognized that data is at the heart of everything.
 Data opens new efficiencies, drives innovation, unlocks new business models, and increases customer satisfaction.
-Becoming data-driven, such as using data at scale, remains a top priority for most companies.
+It’s a top priority for companies to use data-driven methods, like data at scale.

-It's challenging to reach a stage where the deeper value of data is accessible to all organization members.
-Legacy and tightly interconnected systems, centralized huge platforms, and complex governance can be significant barriers to generating value out of data.
+Reaching a stage where the deeper value of data is accessible to all organization members is challenging.
+Legacy and tightly interconnected systems, centralized monolithic platforms, and complex governance can be significant barriers to generating value out of data.

 ### About data mesh

 The concept of data mesh, a term coined by Zhamak Dehghani, encompasses data, technology, processes, and organization.
 Conceptually, it's an accessible approach to managing data where various domains use their own data.
 Data mesh challenges the idea of conventional centralization of data.
 Rather than looking at data as one huge repository, data mesh considers the decomposition of independent data products.
 This shift, from centralized to federated ownership, is backed by a modern and self-service data platform, which is typically designed by using cloud-native technologies.

-To break down the data mesh concept into building blocks, here are some key points to consider:
+When you break down the data mesh concept into building blocks, here are some key points to consider:

 - **Data as a product**: Each (organizational) domain operates its data end to end.
 Accountability lies with the data owner within the domain.
 Pipelines become a first-class concern of the domains themselves.
-- **Federated computational data governance**: To ensure that each data owner can trust the others and share its data products, an enterprise data governance body must be established to implement data quality, central visibility of data ownership, data access management, and data privacy policies.
+- **Federated computational data governance**: To ensure that each data owner can trust the others and share its data products, an enterprise data governance body must be established.
+The governance body implements data quality, central visibility of data ownership, data access management, and data privacy policies.
 - **Domain-oriented data ownership**: The enterprise should ideally define and model each data-domain node within the mesh by applying the principles of domain-oriented design.
 - **Self-serve data platform**: A data mesh requires a self-serve data platform that allows users to remove the technical complexity and focus on their individual data use cases.